 - Running belt (with pockets for gels, smartphone, etc.)

 - Race pack with any information you might need

 - Money for things such as parking, post-run snacks, memorabilia

 - Water and any fuel for before, during and after the race

 - Any medication

 The Night Before

 Common sense probably tells you that you shouldn't be partying or drinking alcohol the day before a race.
 Also remember to eat sensible, bland foods that you know agree with you.
+Limiting protein and fat intake somewhat and sticking to simple, easily-digestible carbs can help prevent stomach issues and ensure maximum energy stores.
 Hydrate well and rest as much as is possible.
 If you're a worrier then get absolutely everything ready early on and then try and do something distracting in the evening such as watching a fun movie.
 Tell yourself you're going to set aside some time to think specifically about the race later on so there's no need having it constantly nagging at the back of your mind.